-How to buy shares in Albemarle Corporation
+How to buy shares in Albemarle

 - Compare share trading platforms.
-To buy shares in a US company from Australia you'll need to find a trading platform that offers access to US stock markets.
-If you're just starting out, look for a platform with low brokerage and foreign exchange fees.
+To buy shares in a company listed in the US from Australia you'll need to find a trading platform that offers access to US stock markets.
+Look for a platform with low brokerage and foreign exchange fees.

 - Open and fund your brokerage account.
-Complete an application with your personal and financial details, like your ID and tax file number.
+Complete an application with your personal and financial details, which will typically include your ID and tax file number.
 Fund your account with a bank transfer, credit card or debit card.

 What's in this guide?

-- Albemarle Corporation key stats
+- Albemarle key stats

 - Compare share trading platforms

-- Albemarle Corporation performance over time
+- Albemarle performance over time

-- Is Albemarle Corporation suitable for ethical investing?
+- Is Albemarle suitable for ethical investing?

-- Are Albemarle Corporation shares over-valued?
+- Are Albemarle shares over-valued?

-- Albemarle Corporation's financials
+- Albemarle's financials

-- How volatile are Albemarle Corporation shares?
+- How volatile are Albemarle shares?

-- Does Albemarle Corporation pay a dividend?
+- Does Albemarle pay a dividend?

-- Have Albemarle Corporation shares ever split?
+- Have Albemarle shares ever split?

 - Other common questions